Divergences in the hadronic light-by-light amplitude of the holographic soft-wall model: WKB, transition form factors and hadronic light-by-light scattering

 A particular combination that enters into the anomalous magnetic moment is $\hat{\Pi}_1=\Pi_1+ (q_1 \cdot q_2) \Pi_{47}$.
 For the muon $g-2$, one can go to the simpler kinematics $q_4=q_1+q_2+q_3=0$.
 In terms of the TFFs of the tower of pseudoscalars, it reads

 Clearly, the WKB analysis of $F_n(Q_1^2,Q_2^2)$ implies that this sum doesn't converge for any $q_1^2,q_2^2,q_3^2$.

 Even without the use of the WKB approximation, one can see signs of this pathological behavior in the $g-2$ contribution by simply computing its value for \new{a sufficiently large number of} excited states numerically.
-The results \new{(with $m_q$ such that $m_{\pi^0}=135$ MeV)} are shown in Table \ref{tab:g-2modesnew-mq} where one can clearly see an increase in the $a_\mu$ contributions \new{from excited pseudoscalars with masses above} $7.5$ GeV, \new{preventing a convergence of their sum}.
+The results {(with $m_q$ {and $\sigma$ such that $m_{\pi^0}=134.9$ MeV and $f_\pi=93.1$ MeV to match \cite{Colangelo:2023een,Colangelo:2024xfh}})} are shown in Table \ref{tab:g-2modesnew-mq} where one can clearly see an increase in the $a_\mu$ contributions \new{from excited pseudoscalars with masses above} $7.5$ GeV, \new{preventing a convergence of their sum}.

 In the numerical evaluation, it is convenient to resort to a finite cutoff $z_0$, but this needs to be large enough, otherwise the results will be misleading.\footnote{Our results for the individual mode contributions deviate slightly from those obtained in \cite{Colangelo:2023een,Colangelo:2024xfh}.
 More importantly, instead of the result given in \cite{Colangelo:2024xfh} for the sum over all axial-vector contributions, $41.3\times 10^{-11}$, we obtain infinity as the cutoff is sent to infinity, also when using the full bulk-to-bulk propagator instead of a sum over resonances, see Sec.\ \ref{sec:Lightbylighttensor}.} One can either specify $\eta(z_0)=\varphi(z_0)$ corresponding to $\partial_z y(z_0)=0$, or $\partial_z \varphi(z_0)=0$ corresponding to $y(z_0)=0$ as boundary conditions at the cutoff.
 If the cutoff is pushed to infinity, then both conditions will be satisfied and one is in the soft-wall regime.
 If, however, the cutoff is always kept fixed at some $z=z_0$, then for masses $m_n>m_c$, where $m_c$ is some critical mass which depends on $z_0$, the second boundary condition will be more and more violated and one effectively \new{falls back to} a hard-wall model.